Bernie Sanders Holds Presidential Campaign Rally In Chicago

-Independent Vermont Senator and Democratic presidential candidate, Bernie Sanders, held on Sunday the first major rally of his 2020 campaign.
+Independent Vermont Senator and Democratic presidential candidate Bernie Sanders held the first major rally of his 2020 campaign on Sunday.

 According to Politico, Sanders talked about his activist past and discussed race.